Love of the Land

 Iron Horse is our business and our home.
-Three generations live on the property, ranging in age from 21 to 86.
-In the vineyards, the winery, the gardens, our lifestyle and community life, we strive to put back more than we take out.
-Anyone who comes to Iron Horse can see and feel our love of the land.
+Three generations live on the property, ranging in age from 25 to 90.
+In our vineyards, winery, gardens, lifestyle, and community life, we strive to put back more than we take out.
+Anyone who comes to Iron Horse can see and feel our love of the land and how important sustainable winegrowing is to us.

-For erosion control, we seed the hills with cover crop.
+For erosion control, we seed the hills with cover crops.
 We have let the creek beds revert to their natural state to support integrated pest management.
+There are owl barns around the reservoir.
 We chop and mulch our grape prunings into the soil.

-We irrigate and frost protect with advanced treated wastewater from neighboring Forestville, recycled water from the winery and accumulated rain water.
-Green Valley Creek, which runs across the property, is now being restocked by California Fish & Game with steelhead trout.
+We irrigate and frost protect with advanced treated wastewater from neighboring Forestville, recycled water from the winery, and accumulated rainwater.

-We adhere to the UC Davis definition of sustainable farming, a holistic effort to protect and nurture the environment, our community and all natural resources.
-"Sustainability rests on the principle that we must meet the needs of the present without compromising the ability of future generations to meet their own needs.
+Essentially, we adhere to the UC Davis definition of sustainable farming, a holistic effort to protect and nurture the environment, our community and all-natural resources.
+“Sustainability rests on the principle that we must meet the needs of the present without compromising the ability of future generations to meet their own needs.
 Therefore, stewardship of both natural and human resources is of prime importance.
-Stewardship of human resources includes: consideration of social responsibilities such as working and living conditions of laborers, the needs of rural communities, and consumer health and safety in both present and future.
-Stewardship of the land and natural resources involves maintaining or enhancing this vital resource base for the long term." - UC Davis
+Stewardship of human resources includes consideration of social responsibilities such as working and living conditions of laborers, the needs of rural communities, and consumer health and safety in both present and future.
+Stewardship of the land and natural resources involves maintaining or enhancing this vital resource base for the long term.” – UC Davis